nhsx/nhs_time_of_travel/README.md

-## MedMap
+## MedicalMap

-This work was led by [Paul Carroll](https://github.com/pauliecarroll), Senior Data Scientist, with a team comprising of [Oliver Jones], [Mohammed Faaiz],[Max Morisov][Nick Fortescue] and [Mary Amanuel], Max and Nick engineers at GoogleHealth, and Ollie, Faaiz, and Mary NHS England colleagues.
+This work was led by [Paul Carroll](https://github.com/pauliecarroll), Senior Data Scientist, with a team comprising of [Oliver Jones], [Muhammed-Faaiz Shawanas], [Mary Amanuel], from NHS England, [Max Morisov] & [Nick Fortescue], engineers at GoogleHealth.

 The following page and accompanying [GitHub repository](https://github.com/nhsx/nhs_time_of_travel) contain the initial proof of concept and exploratory analysis for the design of a holistic and interactive mapping tool to support decision-making in health and social care.